Precancer/PHLEX-test/docs/source/TYPEx.rst

 #. *typing_params.json* - settings for which clustering approaches to use and which set of markers

+* magnitude
+As CellAssign was developed for single-cell sequencing read count data, the input protein intensity matrix should be rescaled to a range of 0 - 10^6 using the input parameter magnitude.

+* batch_effects
+CellAssign also accounts for batch effects, which can be considered if provided in a sample-annotation table and specified as input parameters to TYPEx for batch correction.

 #. sample_annotation.table
 ============ ================== ======= ===================
   Image ID     Batch effect 1     ...
 Batch effect N
 ============ ================== ======= ===================

-Input paramteers
+Input paramters
 ==================

+* clustering method
+* major cell definitions label
-* magnitude
+* subtype definitions label
-As CellAssign was developed for single-cell sequencing read count data, the input protein intensity matrix should be rescaled to a range of 0 - 10^6 using the input parameter magnitude.
+* run ID: panel name, imcyto run [opt], study name

+Within tissue_segmentation.json
-tissue_segmentation.json where annotations of tissue can be overlaid and quantified.
+where annotations of tissue can be overlaid and quantified.

+When using different workflows:
+- stratify
+- clustering
+- subsampling

 Usage
 =============